German Shepherd puppy being taken outside for potty training

 8–10 weeks 30–60 minutes Outside after waking, eating, playing, and every 45–60 minutes while awake.

-5–6+ months 3–4 hours (sometimes longer) Housebreaking should be mostly solid; accidents usually mean schedule or supervision slipped.
+5–6+ months 3–4 hours (sometimes longer) Accidents usually mean supervision or schedule slipped.

 • Immediately after waking up (day or night).